 One honorable mention for the award may be made.

-The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31, 2015.
-The award consists of a cash grant, paid in two installments: first at the awards ceremony (during NAGC's 62st Annual Convention in Phoenix, AZ; November 12-15, 2015) and after receipt by the Chair of the Awards Committee of the final report after completion of the study.
+The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31.
+The award consists of a cash grant, paid in two installments: first after the NAGC Annual Convention in November and after receipt by the Chair of the Awards Committee of the final report after completion of the study.